-Suspension (with reference to penalties) - The loss of all rights to compete as a rider or participate as a member of a pit crew for a stated period
+Suspension (with reference to penalties) - The loss of all rights to compete as a racer or participate as a member of a pit crew for a stated period

-Technical Inspector - The technician who inspects all motorcycles and equipment of riders participating in a meet.
+Technical Inspector - The technician who inspects all ATV's and equipment of racers participating in a meet.

-Timed Qualifying - A race against time by an individual rider.
-Laps are electronically timed for each rider to determine qualifying order
+Timed Qualifying - A race against time by an individual racer.
+Laps are electronically timed for each racer to determine qualifying order

 Transponders - the official electronic scoring device for events.
-Devices are mounted to motorcycles by race officials during Technical Inspection.
+Devices are mounted to ATV's by race officials during Technical Inspection.
 The devices send electronic signals to the scoring office enabling the capture of accurate timing information by which race results are determined.